Francisco Herrera (baseball): "Don't run on Chico"

 The night after the play on Taylor, Dodgers manager Dave Roberts announced it would be Herrera's last game, as the team was in need of getting more players into extended game time and had less need for a fill-in.
 The next night's starting pitcher, Ross Stripling, tweeted that he was lobbying for Herrera to keep playing.
 Herrera continued making subsequent appearances despite Roberts' earlier statement.
 On July 14, Herrera was back in the outfield, and taking the place of demoted minor leaguer Anthony García.
 In that game, Herrera made an even more impressive fielding play, with a running overhead catch of a deep Mookie Betts fly ball to the warning track, after which he turned and threw back to the cutoff man, who threw out the runner at first base.

 As a result of Herrera's strong throws, many commentators began using the phrase "Don't Run on Chico" and the hashtag #DontRunOnChico, and his highlights were shared widely.
 He received supportive tweets from Dodgers players, such as Stripling and Justin Turner, and his highlights were shared on the official Dodgers Twitter account with the hashtag, and in their mlb.com reports.
-Herrera has been described as a "fan favorite".